Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 Features of dietary nutrition

-What not to eat with toxic hepatitis
+What not to eat if you have toxic hepatitis

 • pastries and black bread;